When to blanket your horse and how to find the perfect fit

 We’ve Got You Covered

 Blanketing horses may be an important part of your equine health care routine, depending on your climate, horse, and exercise routine.
-With our recommendations, you’ll be well prepared for all conditions!
+With our recommendations, you and your horse will be well prepared for all conditions!

 P.S.
 Enjoy this article?
 Trot on over to: